navuniverse/spring-aws-store/README.md

 # changes to do to use

-1. You have to update your AWS Access Key and Secret Key in application.properties before use.
+1. You have to create three environment variable for your AWS Credentials -
+  a.
+AWS_DEV_ACCESS_KEY - Access Key of your AWS Acccount where Parameter Config is Stored
+  b.
+AWS_DEV_SECRET_KEY - Secret Key of your AWS Acccount where Parameter Config is Stored
+  c.
+AWS_DEV_REGION - Region of your AWS Acccount where Parameter Config is Stored

 2. You must create Parameter /config/awsstore/hello in your AWS.
 3. Run the application as Spring Boot and open swagger at http://localhost:8083/awsstore/swagger-ui.html in order to verify and test the integration.
 4. The APIs provided will help you access properties from AWS Parameter Store in multiple ways - using @Value, using @Autowired ConfigurableEnvironment and using AWS SSM client.